 Dr. Smith teaches statistics and research methods, but her specialty is women’s health.
 She currently serves as chairperson for the Department of Sociology and Anthropology.
 Other areas of academic service include the Globalization Committee, Committee on the Faculty, and chairperson for the Continuing Studies Task force.
 She is currently reviving the topic of her dissertation, Socio-cultural Factors in the Infant-Feeding Decision, in a follow-up project.

-Dr. Smith holds a certificate in Clinical Trials Management, Bowman Gray School of Medicine, Wake Forest University and received the Hewlett Fellowship for the Study of Pluralism and Diversity, Wake Forest University.
+Dr. Smith holds a certificate in clinical trials management from the Bowman Gray School of Medicine, Wake Forest University, and received the Hewlett Fellowship for the Study of Pluralism and Diversity, Wake Forest University.
 Dr. Smith is also a member of the Phi Beta Kappa sorority and Pi Gamma Mu.